TARTAN COCONUTS

 Why The Kaikoura Peninsula Walkway Is One of NZ’s Best Coastal Walks

-Then there's the seals - the real stars of the show and let's face it, the main reason anyone wants to do this track.
+Then there's the New Zealand fur seals - the real stars of the show and let's face it, the main reason anyone wants to do this track.
 There is a large New Zealand fur seal colony that lives on the Kaikoura Peninsula and it's absolutely incredible getting up close to them and for free too!
 You never know if you'll see dusky dolphins jumping around or spot a whale spout or tail somewhere out in the ocean.

 The track itself forms a loop around the peninsula and can be walked in full or broken into shorter sections.
 There are multiple lookouts and access points down to the shore, making it easy to tailor the walk to how much time you have to explore Kaikoura and what you want to see.